UDC-GAC/MARTA/README.md

 </p>

-MARTA is a toolkit for analyzing peformance in any architecture given any kind, in form and shape, of C/C++ code and a set of features to extract.
+MARTA is a toolkit for analyzing peformance in any architecture given any kind, in form and shape, of C/C++ code and a set of features to take into account.

-Toolkit performs in two phases: profiling and analysis.
-The first component compiles, executes and gathers information in a CSV file, and the second component post-process that data given a set of parameters to extract.
+This toolkit performs in two stages: profiling and analysis.
+The first component compiles, executes and gathers information in a CSV file, and the second component post-process that data offline given a set of parameters to consider.
 For instance, having a piece of code or kernel such as:

 ```
 for (int i = INIT_VAL; i < UPPER_BOUND; i += STEP) {